cenfun/eight-colors/README.md

 </script>
 ```

-Browser consoles do not consistently render ANSI escape sequences as terminal colors.
-In particular, Firefox DevTools console does not render them as terminal colors, so browser usage is mainly useful when you want the same API shape across environments or need `EC.remove()`.
+Note: Most browser consoles do not render ANSI escape sequences as colors (Firefox DevTools ignores them entirely; Chrome has limited support).
+The browser bundle is mainly useful when you want the same API shape across environments or need `EC.remove()` to strip ANSI sequences.

 ![](/scripts/browser.png)